central182/firestore-rest-serdes/README.md

 # firestore-rest-serdes

-The Firestore REST API has a unique way of representing [Documents](https://firebase.google.com/docs/firestore/reference/rest/v1/projects.databases.documents#Document) and this repository is here to provide a serializer and a deserializer that convert between ordinary JSON objects and those compatible with the Firestore REST API.
+The Firestore REST API has a unique way of representing [Documents](https://firebase.google.com/docs/firestore/reference/rest/v1/projects.databases.documents#Document) and this module is here to provide a serializer and a deserializer that convert between ordinary JSON objects and those compatible with the Firestore REST API.

 ## Why bother with the REST API at all?
 It is not possible for the [Node.js Admin SDK](https://firebase.google.com/docs/reference/admin/node) to make Firestore requests on behalf of a user (that is, using the ID token of a user and triggering the security rules).